Challenge packs

 - Pack composed tools —

-tools.custom[]entries expanding to JSON Schema + implementation - Engine primitives — concrete executors registered in
+tools.custom[]entries that expand to a JSON Schema plus an implementation - Engine primitives — the concrete executors the worker runs (registered in

 Tool policy shape